varunkuna/NETFLIX-HOMEPAGE/README.md

 # NETFLIX-HOMEPAGE
-created a homepage of Netflix using HTML and CSS
+Created a homepage of Netflix using HTML and CSS
 <!DOCTYPE html>
 <html lang="en">